MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-6.md

 # Create a resource using a service principal

 If given the necessary permissions, a service principal can create and manage Azure resources just like an account.
-This page provides an example of how to create a resource for [Azure Storage](/azure/storage/) using a service principal and the following commands:
+This tutorial step provides an example of how to create a resource for [Azure Storage](/azure/storage/) using a service principal and the following commands:

 * [az login](/cli/azure/reference-index#az-login)
 * [az group create](/cli/azure/group#az-group-create)
 * [az storage account create](/cli/azure/storage/account#az-storage-account-create)
 * [az storage account keys list](/cli/azure/storage/account/keys#az-storage-account-keys-list)

 To sign in with a service principal, you need the `appID`, `tenantID`, and `password` returned in the console output when you [created a service principal](./azure-cli-sp-tutorial-1.md).

 1. Sign in as the service principal.